Lake Pampulha

-Lake Pampulha (Portuguese: Lagoa da Pampulha, [pɐ̃ˈpuʎɐ]) is an artificial lake located in Pampulha, Belo Horizonte, Brazil.
-It is also the name of an administrative region (região administrativa) of Belo Horizonte, and the name of one of 29 neighborhoods (bairros) within the administrative region of the same name.
+Lake Pampulha (Portuguese: Lagoa da Pampulha, [pɐ̃ˈpuʎɐ]) is an artificial lake located in Pampulha, Belo Horizonte, in the Brazilian state of Minas Gerais.
+Pampulha is also the name of an administrative region (região administrativa) of Belo Horizonte, and the name of one of 29 neighborhoods (bairros) within the administrative region of the same name.
 The lake was built in the early 1940s during the mayoralty of Juscelino Kubitschek, later president of Brazil from 1956 to 1961.
-Pampulha was created as a source of water for the city of Belo Horizonte, but quickly became polluted.
+Pampulha was created as a source of drinking water for the city of Belo Horizonte, but quickly became polluted.

 Lake Pampulha covers 2.6 km2, has a volume of 14000000 m3, and a drainage basin of 97 km2.
 It has a mean depth of 5.1 m and reaches a maximum depth of 16 m.
 The lake is fed by 8 small streams, the largest being the Sarandi and Ressaca.
 424,000 residents live in the catchment area of the lake.